***GET THE CANDLESTICKS TRADING PDF EBOOK***

 Volume

-The final major way to find high-probability setups is combining the pin bar candlestick with the surge in volume.
+The final major way to find high-probability setups is by combining the pin bar candlestick with the surge in volume.

 When the pin bar is formed along with the abnormally high volume, it confirms the excessive interest in an asset.